Adidas looking at offers for Rockport shoe brand

 Adidas was constantly being asked whether the Rockport brand, which the world’s second-biggest sportswear firm group acquired when it bought Reebok in 2006, was for sale, Chief Executive Herbert Hainer said.

-“We are listening to these offers,” Hainer told a conference call for journalists, adding it had engaged investment bank Guggenheim Partners to help it analyze the market.
+“We are listening to these offers,” Hainer told a conference call for journalists, adding it had engaged investment bank Guggenheim Partners to help it analyse the market.